datacarpentry/shell-genomics/index.md

 ---
 Command line interface (OS shell) and graphic user interface (GUI) are different ways of interacting with a computer's oprating system.
 The shell is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-There are many reasons to learn about the shell.
+There are quite a few reasons to start learning about the shell:

-- For most bioinformatics tools, you are better off using the shell.
-There is no graphical interface or even if there is a GUI, it is clunky.
-If you want to work in metagenomics or genomics you're going to need to use the shell.
+-
 - The shell gives you power.
 The command line gives you the power to do your work more efficiently and more quickly.
 When you need to do things tens to hundreds of times, knowing how to use the shell is transformative.
 - To use remote computers or cloud computing, you need to use the shell.